dmbarbour/glas/docs/GlasDesign.md

 ## Module System

-Glas modules are represented by files and folders.
+Large Glas programs are represented by multiple files and folders.
+Each file or folder deterministically computes a value.

+To compute the value for a file `foo.ext`, the compiler searches for a language module or package `language-ext`, which specifies a program to process the file's binary.
+To compute a value for a folder `foo/`, the compiler tries the value of the contained `public` module if one exists, otherwise a simple dictionary reflecting the folder's structure.

-A request for `module:foo` refers to a local file or folder such as `foo.g` or `foo.xyz` or `foo/`, within the same folder as the file processed.
-Ambiguous references raise errors.
-Request for `package:foo` searches along `GLAS_PATH` environment variable for folder `foo/`.
+Language modules have access to limited compile-time effects, including to explicitly load values from external modules or packages.
+File extensions are elided.
+For example, loading `module:foo` could refer to a local file `foo.g` or `foo.xyz`, or a local subfolder `foo/`.
+Loading `package:foo` would instead search along the `GLAS_PATH` environment variable for a folder `foo/`.

+Ambiguous references, directed dependency cycles, invalid language module, or errors during processing are raised as compile-time errors.

-Glas does not specify a package manager.
-The current intention is to leverage Nix or Guix, which are designed for reproducible builds, concurrent build environments, and caching.
+Glas does not provide its own package manager.
+Current intention is to leverage Nix or Guix, which support reproducible builds, caching, and multiple similar build environments.

-A Glas module deterministically computes a value.

-To compute a value for file `foo.ext`, a compiler loads module or package `language-ext`.
-The *Language Module* should represent a program to process the binary and compute a value.
-This program has access to limited compile-time effects, including requests for other modules.

-To compute a value for a folder `foo/`, a compiler uses the value of the contained `public` module if it exists, otherwise a dictionary whose value reflects the folder structure.
-Public modules provide more control over what a folder exposes, and allows non-dictionary values.

-A request for a module returns its value.
-Computed module values can be heuristically cached to support incremental compilation.
-Module dependencies must form a directed acyclic graph.

-*Note:* Glas also exhibits modularity within the *Program Model*.
-Large programs can be organized into reusable components and concurrent processes.
-However, to the module system, Glas programs are just another structured value.
+*Note:* Glas specifies a *Component System* for fine-grained, modular construction of programs.
+Components are values that represent abstract modules.

 ## Compilation Model

-A subset of Glas modules should compute externally useful binaries, perhaps representing music, images, documents, tarballs, or an executable.
-The Glas command-line tool will provide methods to extract binary values from a module.
+A subset of Glas modules compute externally useful binaries, perhaps representing music, images, documents, tarballs, or an executable.
+The Glas command-line tool provides methods to extract binary values from a module from a list or a program generating a stream of bytes.

-To usefully produce an executable binary requires all the normal functions of a compiler: type checking, optimization, register allocation, code generation, etc..
-In Glas, these will be normal user-defined functions, distributed by normal packages.
+To produce an executable binary, the type checking, optimization, and code generation will be modeled as Glas programs, ultimately driven by a language module.
+To produce binaries specific to a system, a system-info package can describe the default compilation target.

+The application behavior can be represented by a value from another package.
+As a convention, appname-model and appname-exe packages should be separated to simplify extension or composition of applications, model testing, experimentation with compiler parameters, etc..

-The Glas command-line tool may privately JIT-compile and cache programs for performance reasons.
-However, the client's binary should be independent of this compiler, computed deterministically from module definitions.
+*Note:* The Glas command-line tool may privately compile and cache programs for performance, e.g. compile language modules into plugins specific to the command-line tool.
+This should be mostly hidden from normal users of the tool.

-We could specify a default compilation target by defining a system-info package.

-*Note:* The command-line tool should support binary extraction from either a list of bytes or a program that produces a stream of bytes.

 ## Acceleration

-Hardware acceleration can support high performance computing.
+Acceleration is a pattern to support high performance computing.

-For example, we could develop a subprogram that simulates a programmable processor.
-This abstract processor has a static set of registers, binary memory, and support for bit banging and floating point operations.
+For example, we can develop a subprogram that simulates a programmable processor.
+This abstract processor may have a static set of registers, binary memory, and support for bit banging and floating point operations.
+We annotate this subprogram for acceleration.

-If we annotate this subprogram for acceleration, a compiler (or interpreter) should recognize and substitute for actual processors.
-If acceleration fails for any reason (unrecognized, deprecated, no support on target, resource limits, etc.), the compiler should alert programmers to resist invisible performance degradation.
+A compiler (or interpreter) should recognize the annotated subprogram and substitute an actual processor, performing a little translation as needed.
+If acceleration fails for any reason (unrecognized, deprecated, no support on target, resource constraints, etc.), the compiler should alert programmers to resist invisible performance degradation.

-Acceleration of a processor would support compression, cryptography, signal processing, and other domains.
-Acceleration of a GPGPU could support machine learning and rendering.
-Without acceleration, Glas is effectively locked out of some problem domains for performance reasons.
+Acceleration of abstract CPUs would open a variety of problem domains where performance is a deciding factor: compression, cryptography, signal processing, etc..
+Abstract GPGPUs or FPGAs are also valuable targets.

-*Note:* Accelerators are huge investments involving design and development, maintenance costs, portability challenges, and security hazards.
-For best return on investment, accelerate programmable hardware.
+*Note:* Accelerators are major investments involving design and development, maintenance costs, portability challenges, and security hazards.
+Fixed functions have poor return on investment compared to abstract programmable hardware.

 ## Automatic Testing

 A simple convention to support automatic testing: in a Glas folder, any module with name `test_*` should be processed even if its value is not required.
+Automatic testing within files is left to language definitions and *Language Modules*.

-*Note:* Testing of compiled executable binaries is theoretically feasible using accelerated simulation of a machine.
-However, in the short term, we'll need to test executables by more conventional means.
+Deterministic testing of computed executable binaries is theoretically feasible via accelerated simulation of a machine, fuzzing the race conditions.
+However, in the short term, we canto test executables by more conventional means.

 ## Data Model

-Glas values are simple structured data, composed of immutable dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], extid:true)`.
+Glas data is immutable.
+Basic data is composed of dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], extid:true)`.

-Variant data is typically encoded by singleton dictionaries.
+Variant data can be encoded by singleton dictionaries.
 For example, a value of `type color = rgb:(...) | hsl:(...)` could be represented by a dictionary exclusively containing `rgb` or `hsl`.
 The empty dictionary `()` can serve as a unit value.
 Symbols are generally encoded as variants with unit value.

-Glas systems will represent large lists using [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
-This usefully supports efficient access and updates, especially at both ends.
-Binary lists are further optimized by [rope-style](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) chunking.
+Glas uses lists for every sequential structure: arrays, binaries, deques, stacks, tables, tuples, queues.
+To efficiently support a gamut of applications while enforcing immutable structure, Glas systems represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
+Binary fragments are further optimized via [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).

-Glas natural numbers do not have a hard upper limit, and bignum arithmetic is supported.
-However, high performance computing with Glas will certainly rely on *Acceleration*.
+Glas natural numbers do not have a hard upper limit, and Glas supports bignum arithmetic.
+Glas does not have primitive support for floating point or other number types, but is is feasible to model most number types with ad-hoc polymorphism over variants.
+High-performance numeric computing will depend on *Acceleration*.

+Glas programs need to deal with a few additional types, such as channels or errors.

-## Content Addressed Storage
+## Content-Addressed Storage

-Glas supports larger-than-memory values using content-addressed storage: a subtree can be serialized for external storage on a larger but higher-latency medium such as disk or network.
+Glas will support larger-than-memory values using content-addressed storage: a subtree can be serialized for external storage on a larger but higher-latency medium such as disk or network.

 The binary representation will be referenced by secure hash.
 Use of secure hashes simplifies incremental and distributed computing: